Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 ❏ Include a list of expected participants and job description of participants.

-❏ A brief description of the need for this project.
+❏ Include a brief description of the need for this project.

-❏ A list of grant activities and meetings along with expected goals for those meetings.
+❏ Include a list of grant activities and meetings along with expected goals for those meetings.

 ❏ Describe timelines of specific plans for writing, piloting, and revising activities.

-❏ Describe plans for the evaluating the success of the program.
+❏ Describe plans for evaluating the success of the program.

 ❏ Describe the expected lessons or activities and the anticipated improvements in mathematics teaching and learning.

 ❏ Explain how you plan to assess improvement in students' learning.III.
-Budget (1 page maximum)
+Budget (One page maximum; table format)

 ❏ No indirect costs.